canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 #### Mount the ISO

-Once downloaded, you can mount the ISO to make it accessible via from a local directory.
+Once downloaded, you can mount the ISO to make it accessible via a local directory.
 Change `<version-number>` in the following command to match the release ISO that you downloaded:

 ```